freelawproject/free.law/content/pages/pacer-drainage-instructions.md

 problem](https://www.recapthelaw.org/2015/03/20/the-pacer-problem/),
 there's more you can do:

--   You can look at ourÂ  [list of ways to help](http://freelawproject.org/2015/03/24/what-should-be-done-about-the-pacer-problem/).
+-   You can look at our  [list of ways to help](http://freelawproject.org/2015/03/24/what-should-be-done-about-the-pacer-problem/).
 -   You can help add features or resolve bugs in the RECAP extensions ([Chrome](https://github.com/freelawproject/recap-chrome)/[Firefox](https://github.com/freelawproject/recap-firefox)).